 Pro tip: Have students enable voice typing, then lower the screen half-way and have the student speak freely into the computer.
 When they are complete, fully open the screen and begin editing.
 This takes removes the distraction of seeing words appear on the screen as students are trying to create free-form thoughts.

-- In a Google Doc, select the ‘Tools’ menu button and click the ‘Voice typing…” option
+- In a Google Slide, select the ‘Tools’ menu button and click the ‘Voice typing…” option

 - A module with a microphone should appear, click the microphone to begin transcribing voice.
 Click the microphone again to end transcription.

 Browser extensions extend the functionality of the student computers, whether they are on the Summit Platform, external websites, or Google Docs.

 We believe the following browser extensions plugins will help improve your learning experience on Summit Learning Platform, but please note that they are third-party products not under Summit’s control.
 As such and as described in section 6 of our Terms of Service, you are responsible for your use of these tools and should make sure you have read and are comfortable with their terms of service for each tool before installing and using it.